OndrejOravec/BIMmanager_g_11/A3/A4_Tutorial.md

 Welcome!
 This repository contains a tutorial for using the **IFC Surface Analysis and Reverberation Calculation** script, which performs acoustic and geometric analyses on floor surfaces in an IFC model, specifically focusing on medium-sized rooms like classrooms and offices.
 This script also generates visualizations of the results, helping you understand the acoustic properties of the modeled spaces.
 Let's walk through the process step-by-step.

+## Target audience
+This script is intended for both beginners and experienced coders, primarily for those seeking a quick overview of room acoustics.
+It is most useful during the design phase when different designs and room sizes are still being evaluated.

+## Complications and limitations
+The current version of the script is unable to accurately analyze rooms with non-rectangular shapes.
+This is an area for future improvement, though the script remains highly viable for analyzing rectangular rooms, which are common in office and classroom settings.
+Additionally, there are some limitations in precision, meaning the results should be considered as close estimates.
+For situations that require precise values, further detailed calculations may be necessary.
+The accuracy of the script can improve with IFC models that have strict boundaries in the design phase, as the script is currently unable to fully exclude certain objects, leading to the introduction of compensating adjustments throughout the script.

 ## Prerequisites
 Before you begin, make sure you have Python installed on your machine.
 The script also requires a few Python packages that need to be installed.
 You can do so by running the following commands in your terminal: